 Have you ever had that unsettling feeling looking at wax figures, dolls, or this?

-That is the Telenoid robot released in 2010 by roboticist Hiroshi Ishiguro as an advanced video conferencing tool.
-Yeah, it gives me the creeps too.
-That ominous feeling we get is known as the “Uncanny Valley”.
+Yeah, she kinda gives me the creeps too.
+That uneasy feeling we get is known as the “Uncanny Valley”.
 Introduced by roboticist Masahiro Mori, he theorized that the more human-like an object becomes to looking human the graph increases, but then takes a sharp downward slope before coming up again.
 That “valley” in the graph is the “Uncanny Valley” – the things that are model realism but aren’t quite human, giving an unsettling feeling.

 The peak before the valley is the sweet spot of balancing realism with cartoony features.
 In the media, we tend to give more favorable feedback to icons like The Incredibles or Wall-e.
 The designed AI Avatars here at Traits AI are also at the peak.
 They’re more aesthetically pleasing for us since they can still move and emote like people, but don’t look too photorealistic.
 Artists and animators have flirted with the realism boundaries, but sometimes it fails entirely.

 Often when movies try to look ultra-realistic, the inconsistencies in facial/body movements betray the illusion, making it look unsettling.
 This causes players to reject these movies due to the uncanny valley effect.
 For example, the 2001 Final Fantasy: The Spirits Within was a major box office bomb despite its considerable leaps in computer animation.
 This was the first animated film to attempt photorealism, but it still was lacking and could not make it out of the Valley.
 People do not readily accept photorealistic imagery as often as more cartoony counterparts.

 Final Fantasy: Spirits Within vs The Traits AI Avatars